Singapore confirms measles case in 11-month-old girl; first involving child in preschool since stepped-up measures

 As part of regular health surveillance protocols, Singapore's preschools conduct daily temperature and health checks on all children, staff members and visitors upon arrival, ECDA said.

-"Any individual who is unwell or display symptoms of infectious diseases cannot be admitted to the preschool.
+"Any individual who is unwell or displays symptoms of infectious diseases cannot be admitted to the preschool."

-Employees of preschools who are unwell should take medical leave, it added.
+Employees of preschools who are unwell should take medical leave, ECDA added.